Ama-trix/Ama-trix/README.md

 - 👋 Hi, I’m @Ama-trix known as Gauri Sharma, I'm a dynamic individual with a keen interest in backend development and Java programming.
 I find immense satisfaction in crafting robust solutions that power the backbone of computer applications
 - I believe learning is a lifelong journey and learning is our right, we can learn as many things as we want to.
-- 👀 Currently I am working on the backend using Java and on the front end with HTML, CSS, and JavaScript.
+- My journey into backend development and Java programming has been incredibly rewarding, and I'm passionate about leveraging these skills to build scalable and efficient systems.
 - 🌱 I’m currently learning Springboot Framework to enhance my proficiency in my work.
 - 📫 you can contact me through my Gmail ID "gaurisharma0450@gmail.com".